During the summer months in Florida, we broil! But during our “winter” months, temperatures moderate, and your AC is used less.

 By shading your unit with trees, you can increase its efficiency by as much as 10 percent.
 This could translate to between $100 – $250 annually on cooling costs while slashing your home’s air conditioning costs by up to 50 percent.

 5. Seal any window that is not in use

-You can implement several minor adjustments around your home to save on energy, and this applies to both the summer and winter seasons.
+You can implement several minor adjustments around your home to lower the utility bills, and this applies to both the summer and winter seasons.
 By sealing these windows, you will have reduced the amount of air leaking in and outside the home.
 This way, you will cut on both cooling and heating costs as you also improve the durability of your unit, make your indoor environment healthier, and increase comfort.